Alekro1618/AlgaeBloom/README.md

 A simple model predicting when Algae will bloom based on 11 parametres.
+First step was cleaning and filling out NAs with kNN.
 The model is combination of multiple methods of linear models and regression trees.
-The model tuning involves comparing with cross-validation lm, rt and then taking the best model.
+The model tuning involves comparing with cross-validation both methods and then taking the best model.